-Whether you’re feeling overwhelmed by the universe of possible names, seeking a middle ground between very different naming styles, or trying to find a name that meets a long list of specific criteria, a consult with Hannah can benefit you.
-Her expertise and experience will help you develop a clearer idea of what kinds of names might fit your family.
-She’ll also provide you with a set of possibilities that can serve either as a “Final List” or as a starting point for further discussion.
+Whether you’re feeling overwhelmed by the universe of possible names, seeking a middle ground between very different naming styles, or trying to meet a long list of specific criteria, a consult with Hannah can benefit you.
+She will help you develop a clearer idea of the kinds of names that might fit your family.
+She’ll also provide you with a “sample set” that can serve as either a “Final List” or a starting point for further discussion.

-By taking advantage of Hannah’s services, you are positioning yourself to make a smarter, more thoughtful, more well-informed naming decision.
-While Hannah will offer feedback and suggestions, and even note her own favorites on the list she provides, she will not be the one choosing your baby’s name.
+A consult with Hannah positions you to make a smarter, more thoughtful, more well-informed naming decision.
+While Hannah’s report will offer feedback and suggestions, and even note her own favorites from the list she provides, she will not be the one choosing your baby’s name.
 That privilege is yours alone.

-When working with Hannah, here are just a few of the benefits you will gain.
+Here are just a few of the benefits you will gain from working with Hannah:

 Limiting the field.
-Most name dictionaries claim to offer between 50,000 and 100,000 names.
-In 2016, the Social Security Administration recorded more than 32,000 unique names given to 5 or more babies in the United States.
+Most name dictionaries offer between 50,000 and 100,000 names.
+In 2023, the Social Security Administration recorded almost 32,000 unique names given to 5 or more babies in the United States.
 For most parents, this is simply too much data.
-Hannah’s consults will produce a list of between 12 and 20 names (depending on whether you’re requesting names for 1 sex or both) which will all reflect your stated goals for your child’s name.
+Hannah’s name report will produce a list of between 12 and 20 names, which will all match your stated goals for your child’s name.

 Heading off common pitfalls.
 Here are just a few of the factors Hannah takes into account when developing a list of names for your child: